IntellAdapt2021/AlgebraAI/public/videos/README.md

 - **File Size**: Keep under 50MB for optimal loading
 - **Duration**: 2-5 minutes recommended

-## How to Add Your Video
-1. Place your video file(s) in this folder
-2. Name them `demo-video.mp4` and/or `demo-video.webm`
-3. The video will automatically appear on the landing page below the "Start Learning Free" button

 ## Notes
+- Videos placed in this folder can be referenced in your application
 - The video player includes controls for play/pause, volume, and fullscreen
-- A placeholder poster image is shown before the video loads
-- The video is responsive and will scale properly on all devices
+- Videos are responsive and will scale properly on all devices